ezakariaa/Little-Games/README.md

-# testing-codes
+# About :
-A repo just for testing some codes &amp; Do somes exercices.
+A repo just for some little games created by me.